New asymptotically flat Einstein--Maxwell instantons: Asymptotic charges and limits

 The Maxwell field (\ref{MaxwellField}) is regular in the chosen range of $(x, y)$ coordinates, and its action is finite.
 To see it consider the integrand ${\mathcal F}\wedge \star_g {\mathcal F}= (|{\mathcal F}^+|^2-|{\mathcal F}^-|^2)\mbox{vol}_g$.
 Eliminating $r_3$ using (\ref{regroots}) we find, as $R\rightarrow\infty$,

 so that the integrals exist.

 The solution (\ref{EMCT}) with $Q=0$ is the Ricci--flat five-parameter family constructed by Chen and Teo \cite{ChenTeo2}.
 The corresponding Maxwell field (\ref{MaxwellField}) is self--dual, so it does not contribute to the energy--momentum tensor.
 For general $Q$ the asymptotic norm of $\partial_{\tau}$ is finite as long as $-1<\nu<1-2Q$.
 The boundary values $\nu=-1$ and $\nu=1-2Q$ correspond to ALE (rather than ALF or AF) metrics.
 If $\nu=-1$ the ASD part of the Maxwell field vanishes and the metric $g$ belongs to the Gibbons--Hawking class with three centres in the harmonic potential lying on one axis.
 This is a result of a calculation where we find that $\lim_{\nu\rightarrow -1}(H_0/H)=(1-Q)^{-1}$.
-We similarly expect that $\nu=1-2Q$ is the charged Pleba\'nski--Demia{\'n}ski metric.
+The other ALE limit $\nu=1-2Q$ appears to be more subtle.
+If $Q=0$, then it reduces to the Pleba\'nski--Demia{\'n}ski (PD) metric \cite{ChenTeo2}.
+We expect that $\nu=1-2Q$ gives the charged PD metric, but we have not been able to verify it directly, nor to argue that the hidden symmetry transformation we used to find \eqref{EMCT} reduces in the limit to a transformation relating the charged and uncharged PD metrics.